looneyr8/ESP32SSR/README.md

 **Potential Changes in V1.1**

 - Move SSR to back of PCB allowing for shrinking of the PCB
 - Change both LED & Resistors to Surface mount
+- Add base resistor to transistor to protect I/O pin of ESP